CameronLonsdale/lantern/README.md

 ### Testing

-Setup a virtual environment with your favourite version of python
+Setup a virtual environment with a version of python3.

 ```
 virtualenv -p python3.5 venv
 source ./venv/bin/activate
 ```

-Install testing requirements
+Install testing requirements.

-`pip install -r test_requirements`
+`pip install -r dev_requirements.txt`

-Use `py.test` to run tests using your current working environment
+Use `py.test` to run tests using your current working environment.

-Use `tox -r` to build a new environment for each python version and run all tests
+Use `tox -r` to build a new environment for each python version and run all tests.

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.